vimeo/dials/README.md

 	// sources to be able to set this value, use the `dials` tag instead Val2 int `dials_env:"VAL_2"`
 	// the `dialsflag` tag is used for command line flag values.
 The Val3 value
 	// will only be populated from command line flags Val3 bool `dialsflag:"val-3"`
 }

 func main() {
 	config := &Config{
-		// Val1 has a default value of "hello" and will be over written by the
+		// Val1 has a default value of "hello" and will be overwritten by the
 		// sources if there is a corresponding field for Val1
 		Val1: "hello",
 	}